-In order to investigate whether our model can be applied to other types of subduction, such as "Calabria (cal)" involving ocean-continental transition zone, "Izu-Bonin (izu)" and "South America (sam-2)" involving ridge subduction, we performed six comparative experiments of oblique subduction with/without ocean-continental transition and oblique subduction with/without a ridge (Figure S4, S5).
-We find that a less-dense continental crust, as expected, causes flat subduction of the slab on that side, thus causing our transform-faulted oceanic slabs model to be inapplicable to the subduction of continental material.
-For a ridge subduction case, as long as a weak zone exists in front of the ridge, the presence of this latter does not change the vertical tearing results/pattern of the forward slab, indicating that our model can be potentially applied to cases where a weak zone exists in front of the ridge of the plate, and the weak zone is behind, its oblique subduction results in a pattern similar to the tearing pattern of the opposite rotation of slab segments (Gianni et al., 2019) (Figure S6).
-Details of oblique subduction of a ridge need to be studied further in dedicated future studies.
+In order to investigate whether our model can be applied to other types of subduction, such as "Mariana (mar)" and "South America (sam-2)" involving ridge subduction.
+We performed comparative experiments of oblique subduction with/without a ridge (Figure S4, S5).
+In these cases, weak zones near the front and back of the ridge may exist in the form of rift or trough, for example in the Central American region (Morell et al., 2012; Smith et al., 2011), and New Zealand's southeast area (Grobys et al., 2007).
+When the ridge undergoes subduction, as long as a weak zone exists in front of the ridge, the presence of this latter does not change the vertical tearing results/pattern of the forward slab, indicating that our model can be potentially applied to cases where a weak zone exists in front of the ridge (Figure S6).
+In addition, we find that when the oceanic ridge is at the front edge of the plate, and the weak zone is behind, its oblique subduction results in a pattern similar to the tearing pattern of the opposite rotation of slab segments (Gianni et al., 2019) (Figure S6).
+Details of oblique subduction of a ridge need to be studied further in dedicated future studies, for example, using numerical models with non-Newtonian rheology, strain-rate-dependent viscosity.